SARDONYX-sard/serde-hkx/docs/specification/hkx_types.md

 - XML

-  There seem to be five XML patterns for arrays among those we have identified.
+  There seem to be 5 XML patterns for arrays among those we have identified.

   - `hkArray<hkReal>`